gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-12/index.md

 `aws-config` module now supports conditional logic to turn off all resources in the module.
 When you set the `create_resources` input variable to `false`, no resources will be created by the module.
 This is useful to conditionally turn off the module call in your code.

 Additionally, this fixes a bug where the AWS provider was being configured within the `aws-config` module.
-This makes the module less flexible for use since you can't override the provider configuration.
+This makes the module less flexible for use since you can&apos;t override the provider configuration.
 As a result, the `aws-config` module no longer needs the `aws_region` parameter to be passed in.

 </div>